-2 fresh Bakery croissants (4 oz), cut into small cubes
+2 Bakery croissants (4 oz), cut into small cubes

 2 cups fresh strawberries, roughly chopped